xray-imaging/DMagic/doc/source/devguide.rst

 ===========

-This section explains the basics for developers who wish to contribute to the `DMagic <https://github.com/decarlof/DMagic>`_ project.
-Detailed instruction are on
+This section explains the basics for developers who wish to contribute to the `DMagic <https://github.com/decarlof/DMagic>`_ project, detailed instruction are on
 `github <https://help.github.com/articles/using-pull-requests>`__.

 .. contents:: Contents: